TnTech-ECE/CapstoneStarterRepo/Documentation/Experimentation/Database - Experimental Analysis.md

 - Method 1:
 1. Only Example Message 2 will be included within the 259-byte packet.
 2. Message 2 will be placed in the 10th block.
-3. f the processing time exceeds 100ms, move Message 2 to the 5th block.
+3. If the processing time exceeds 100ms, move Message 2 to the 5th block.
 4. If the processing time is close to 100ms, move Message 2 down by one block (from block 5 to 6) until the processing time exceeds 100ms.

 - Method 2: